 Ernie: One day we started tearing the Peterbilt apart and figured out what would work.
 For starters, the original sleeper on the Peterbilt was too tall and deep to accommodate the Lance.

 Julie: Eighteen-wheel trucks often have sleepers on the back, which are like mini RVs.
 The original sleeper on the Peterbilt was tall enough to stand-up.
 It also had a microwave, inverter, kettle, refrigerator, and a bed.
 With that sleeper, we were able to camp as we traveled down the road.

 Ernie: We have a sleeper on the completed rig, but it’s much smaller to allow clearance for the Lance camper.
-If I hadn’t of done that, the Lance would have to sit back further and I would have had to modify the Peterbilt frame.
+If I hadn’t done that, the Lance would have to sit back further and I would have had to modify the Peterbilt frame.
 I didn’t want to do that, so I put a smaller sleeper on.
-It worked out perfect.
+It worked out perfectly.

 Above: The new sleeper had to be repaired, sanded, and painted

 The sleeper we have now was actually damaged when we got it.
 Julie and I fixed the sleeper, sanded the body, and then had the sleeper and truck painted.
 I had a friend do the paint, but we did all the prep work.
 The process took a lot of time as we had not done this kind of work before.